pjaol/cdp-browser/README.md

    - Current implementation can be detected by advanced fingerprinting techniques

 3. **Cloudflare Challenge** - One of the most sophisticated bot detection systems
-   - Tests against specific Cloudflare challenge pages show current limitations
+   - Tests against specific Cloudflare challenge pages
-   - Our implementation can't yet bypass Cloudflare's Turnstile CAPTCHA system
+   - Our implementation includes detection and handling for Cloudflare's Turnstile CAPTCHA system
-   - Results provide valuable insights into improving stealth capabilities
+   - Supports both passive fingerprint enhancement and optional external CAPTCHA solving integration
+   - See detailed documentation in `docs/cloudflare_turnstile.md`

 #### Fingerprinting Test Results